 ➤ The benchmark of 70% of students will illustrate a proficiency of 70% or higher within this assessment during the 2018-2019 academic year.
-All rubric criteria except writing quality (spelling, grammar, punctuating, and proofreading).

-During the fall 2018 semester, 35 artifacts were collected from 3 of 3 sections of FIN 3400.
+During the spring 2019 semester, 35 artifacts were collected from 2 of 2 sections of FIN 3400.
 Descriptive statistics for achievement of outcomes are shown in Table 1.
-The goal that 70% of students will illustrate a proficiency of 70% or higher in all rubric criteria except writing quality was partially met.
-The goal was met in 3 of 4 rubric criteria.
-Only "Ratio Analysis", at 69%, did not meet the achievement goal.
+The goal that 70% of students will illustrate a proficiency of 70% or higher in all rubric criteria except writing quality was met.
+The goal was met in 4 of 4 rubric criteria.
 A graphic representation of achievement is shown in Figure 1.